 Herding livestock and doling out sweet cuddles are all in a day’s work for an Australian Shepherd.
 These active, agile, and intelligent herding dogs are known for their striking looks and the competitive advantage they have in obedience and agility challenges.

 Aussies thrive when they have an active purpose like controlling a herd of unruly sheep or pleasing their owners in daily training sessions.
-They live well with children as family dogs, as well as with other animals, and they make affectionate additions to families of all sizes.
+These shepherd dogs live well with children as family dogs, as well as with other animals, and they make affectionate additions to families of all sizes.
 It can be argued that they are the smartest dog breed out there!

 4. Old English Sheepdog